Social Impact & Sustainability Scholarships

 International Climate Protection Fellowship

 The International Climate Protection Fellowship from the Alexander von Humboldt Foundation supports future leaders and postdocs from non-European developing or transition countries working in climate protection or resource conservation.
 Fellows engage in a research project in Germany for 12 months (prospective leaders) or 12–24 months (postdocs), focusing on topics like climate adaptation, biodiversity, or sustainable resource use.
 The fellowship provides financial support, including monthly stipends (€2,200–€2,700), funding for dependents, travel, and health insurance, as well as access to German language courses and networking events.
 Applicants must demonstrate leadership skills, professional or academic experience in climate issues, and proficiency in English or German.
-Applications are due February 1, and candidates must collaborate with a host institution in Germany to develop their research project.
+The closing date for applications is 1 February of each year, and candidates must collaborate with a host institution in Germany to develop their research project.

 Learn More